FanY4098/MSGLasso/README.md

 bug that was affecting the funtionality of the original package.

 ## Change Made
-In line 30 of MSGLasso.R, Pen_L has been changed to Pen.L .
+In line 30 of MSGLasso.R, Pen_L has been changed to Pen.L; in  line 34, Pen_G has been changed to Pen.G.